mikael-johnsson/jokes-all-day/TESTING.md

 **Access edit report form**
 As of now, it is possible for a user, who is not and admin nor the owner of the report, to enter the edit report form.
 It is not possible to actually edit it though.

+**Cancel button on report forms**
+As of now, the create report form and edit report form does not have a cancel button.
+If the user wants to cancel the form handling, they need to use the navbar.